Moody-0x01/SuparAPI/README.md

 - `/v2/query` used to query a specific user. if not found then an empty list is returned or an error response code.
 - `/v2/:uuid` quick user lookup by uuid.
 - `/v2/signup` making an account. then returning the token to update, delete, add and other operation regarding ur account.
-- `/v2/update` expects either a img, bio, addr or bg to be updated in the database, but also accepts a token that will be given if aut/v2henticated. if the token is not provided, the server will return error code 500.
+- `/v2/update` expects either a img, bio, addr or bg to be updated in the DATABASE, but also accepts a token that will be given if aut/v2henticated. if the token is not provided, the server will return error code 500.
 - `/v2/NewPost` add new post with token, expects a token, img, uuid, and post text. if something is not set properly it will return a response report about the error.
 - `/v2/DeletePost` deleting user post using userid, postid and jwt.
 - `/v2/comment` a route for commenting in posts and stuff.